evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 (snippet: dropbox/dataviz)

-I wanted analytics to nudge users toward "better" rather than "more".
+I wanted analytics to nudge toward "better" rather than "more".
 Journey Builder was built to send the *right* emails, not the most emails.
 In fact, our motto on Growth Platform was "right message, right user, right time."

 (snippet: dropbox/analytics-annotations)